solidjs-community/eslint-plugin-solid/README.md

 ## Configuration

-Use our preset to get reasonable defaults.
+Use our preset configuration to get reasonable defaults.

 ```json
 {